filakhtov/gentoo-use-docs/sys-fs/udisks.md

 It is recommended to enable this flag if the filesystem that hosts mount point supports ACLs.

-### cryptsetup
-Pull in additional package dependencies: the [sys-libs/libblockdev](../sys-libs/libblockdev.md), [sys-fs/cryptsetup](../sys-fs/cryptsetup.md), [sys-fs/lvm2](../sys-fs/lvm2.md) to provide an ability to mount disks encrypted via cryptsetup.

-This flag should be enabled if there is a need to mount encrypted partition via Udisks.

 ### debug
 Pass the `--enable-debug` option to the configure script.
 Enable printing of the additional debugging messages at runtime.